psychoinformatics-de/studyforrest-data-retinotopy/README.rst

    analysis results per participant

    ``surface_maps/``:
-     contains eccentricity and polar angle maps of left and right hemispheres in *mgh* format
+     contains eccentricity and polar angle maps of left and right hemispheres of a particular participant's cortical surface in *MGH* format

    ``post_processing/``:
-     contains the post-processed compressed *nii.gz* files in the subject template space, before it is aligned to the *T1 anatomical* and represented on cortical surfaces.
+     contains the post-processed/combined compressed *NIfTI* files in a participant's bold3Tp2 image template space
+     (see ``src/templatetransforms``), before it is aligned to the *T1 structural* and represented on cortical surfaces.

 ``qa/``:
-   contains the *pyretmap_subjQuali.ods* file which details the quality of the subject-wise retinotopic maps produced by the *processing pipeline*.
+   contains the *pyretmap_subjQuali.ods* file which details the quality of the participant-wise retinotopic maps produced by the *processing pipeline*.

 How to obtain the data files